Deireschlet/bachelor-thesis/README.md

 # Bachelor Thesis

 This repository contains various Python scripts developed for data analysis, visualization, and statistical modeling as part of my bachelor thesis.
+Additionally, the repository includes my completed thesis and presentation slides.

 ## Contents